koushikkothagal/java-backend-bootcamp/session-02-big-picture/README.md

 TODO

 ## On Mac
 1. Click the download page by clicking on the link below.
    [https://jdk.java.net/19/](https://jdk.java.net/19/)

 2. Click on the appropriate "tar.gz" file appropriate for your processor.

-   Intel processor, click on "tar.gz" to the right of "macOs/x64".
+   Intel processor: Click on "tar.gz" to the right of "macOs/x64".

    M1 processor: Click on "tar.gz" to the right of "macOS/AArch64".